howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

     ## 5 California  CA   West   37253956  1257
     ## 6   Colorado  CO   West    5029196    65

-Our taks will be to convince a European colleague with a job offer from the US, worried about the high US murder rate, that there is actually quite a bit of variability.
+Our task will be to convince a European colleague with a job offer from the US, worried about the high US murder rate, that there is actually quite a bit of variability.
 We will compute state-level murder rate and then filter states by different qualities.

 Adding a column with `mutate`
 -----------------------------

 We want all the necessary information for our analysis to be included in the data table.
 So the first task is to add the murder rates to our data frame.

-Using regular R sytax we could write this:
+Using regular R syntax we could write this:

 ``` r
 murders$rate = murders$total / murders$population * 100000
 ```

-The function mutate provides a slighty more readeable way of doingthis.
+The function mutate provides a slightly more readable way of doing this.
 It takes the data frame as a first argument and the name and values of the variable in the second using the convention `name = values`.
 So to add murder rates we use:

 ``` r
 murders <- mutate(murders, rate = total / population * 100000)